Find local pros for your project

 Tell us what you’re looking for and we’ll show you pros right for the job, with prices.

-Central heating should be the primary focus for homeowners in the fall and early winter.
-As the temperatures begin to plummet, a home’s heating system becomes an integral part of comfort and safety.
-Additionally, a heating system that isn’t maintained throughout the year can lead to costly repairs down the road.
+Central heating should be your focus in the fall and early winter.
+As the temperatures begin to dip, a home’s heating system becomes an integral part of comfort and safety.
+Additionally, if your heating system isn’t maintained throughout the year, it can lead to costly repairs down the road.

 When it’s chilly outside, nothing sounds better than taking a shower or spending an hour (or two) in a bubble bath.
 Unless that water is ice cold.

 Prevent hot water mishaps by servicing your water heater.
 Flush your tank and add insulation to your pipes and tank, too.
 Be sure to check your water heater’s temperature, test the pressure relief valve and inspect your anode rod.
 If you don’t know how to DIY these tasks, consider calling in a pro.

 Taking care of your pipes is a crucial task in winter.
 Walk through your kitchen and bathrooms and inspect the faucets, sinks, pipes and other fixtures for potential leaks.

 How do you know if you have a leak?
 The Environmental Protection Agency (EPA) offers this key tip: “Take a look at your water usage during a colder month, such as January or February.
 If a family of four exceeds 12,000 gallons per month, there are serious leaks.”

 While a small drip here or a small leak there might not seem like a big deal, the EPA says one leaky faucet can waste more than 3,000 gallons of water in a year.
 Not only that, but leaks can lead to permanent water damage.
 Contact a plumber if you suspect your plumbing needs to be fixed.